 DMCC is committed to responsible sourcing and supply chain management

 DMCC has played an instrumental role in ensuring that Dubai remains at the forefront of the global gold trade through the establishment of the appropriate responsible sourcing and ethical standards.
 These include the DMCC Practical Guidance for Market Participants in the Gold and Precious Metals Industry (the “DMCC Guidance”) and the DMCC Review Protocol, which collectively is now referred to as the DMCC Rules for Risk Based Due Diligence in the Gold and Precious Metals Supply Chain (the “DMCC Rules for RBD-GPM”).

 The DMCC Rules for RBD-GPM were introduced in August 2016 as an enhanced version of the DMCC Guidance and are aligned with the globally accepted OECD Guidance and other similar international standards as confirmed by an independent benchmarking analysis report issued by SGS UK.
-To download a copy, please click the below links:
+Download copies below:

 Compliance with the DMCC Rules for RBD-GPM ensures mandatory implementation of the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas – Supplement on Gold (the “OECD Guidance”) for members of DMCC’s Accreditation Initiatives and voluntary implementation for other market participants.

-In the global gold industry, DMCC is one of the six members of the OECD’s Multi Steering Group (the “OECD MSG”) and continues to provide recommendations for matters discussed at the OECD MSG that may have an impact on the global implementation of the OECD Guidance.
+In the global gold industry, DMCC is one of the six members of the OECD’s Multi Steering Group (the “OECD MSG”) and continues to provide recommendations for matters discussed at the OECD MSG that may impact the global implementation of the OECD Guidance.

 The Independent Governance Committee (the "IGC") for Responsible Sourcing was established in January 2015.
 It provides an independent oversight role on all DMCC implementation aspects of the DMCC Rules for RBD-GPM.